dycons/consents/docs/error_codes.md

 ##### 404002

 The resource by which you are attempting to query for other data cannot be found.
 The given record ID does not correspond with any existing data for this resource.

-##### 405001

-Attempted to modify an existing record with POST (record creation), which should only be done with PUT (record modification).

-When posting a new record, be sure not to provide a record ID in the POST request.
-The ID is generated internally and is read-only.

 ## 500--- Codes